Special agent: Training for the federal criminal investigator

 Federal law enforcement training can be divided into various categories, the most common being basic, agency-specific basic (ASB), advanced/specialized, and agency-advanced/specialized.
-To operate safely and effectively, U.S. Special Agents and criminal investigators must possess skills and knowledge regarding criminal and civil law and procedure, enforcement operations, physical techniques, and technical equipment, to mention a few.
+To operate safely and effectively, U.S. special agents and criminal investigators must possess skills and knowledge regarding criminal and civil law and procedure, enforcement operations, physical techniques, and technical equipment.
 They must also be physically fit.
 While possession of a college degree can aid in obtaining employment in this profession, only extensive training provided at specialized facilities, combined with on-the-job training, can provide the skills and knowledge needed to perform the duties of a federal criminal investigator.
-As of 2012, there were 13,913 FBI agents, as of 2016, there were approximately 6,500 ICE-Homeland Security Investigations (HSI) agents, and as of 2011, there were 4,890 DEA agents in the United States.
+As of 2012, there were 13,913 FBI agents, as of 2016, there were approximately 6,500 ICE–Homeland Security Investigations (HSI) agents, and as of 2011, there were 4,890 DEA agents in the United States.

-Criminal investigators and the use of the term special agent
+Criminal investigators and the use of the term "special agent"

 Not all federal criminal investigators are called special agents.
-Some federal agencies entitle their investigators as criminal investigators but use the term interchangeably with special agent.
+Some federal agencies use the terms "special agent" and "criminal investigator" interchangeably.
 Other federal agencies use different titles for the same 1811 criminal investigative job series.
-Series 1811 criminal investigators for the U.S. Marshals are entitled Deputy Marshals.
+Series 1811 criminal investigators for the U.S. Marshals are called deputy marshals.
 Series 1811 criminal investigators for the U.S. Postal Inspection Service are called postal inspectors.
-These inspectors were originally called surveyors and received a title change in 1801 to Special Agent.
-In 1880, the U.S. Congress created the position of Chief Postal Inspector and renamed these special agents to postal inspectors.
-The first special agents in the United States were appointed in 1791 when the Secretary of the Treasury was authorized to employ "Special Agents" for the purpose of examining the accounts and books of the Collectors of Customs.
-The position of Special Treasury Agent was created, and until 1860 submitted reports to the Department of Treasury, through the Collectors of Customs in the Customs District in which they were employed.
+These inspectors were originally called surveyors, but in 1801 their title was changed to special agent.
+In 1880, the U.S. Congress created the position of chief postal inspector and renamed these special agents to postal inspectors.
+The first special agents in the United States were appointed in 1791 when the secretary of the treasury was authorized to employ special agents for the purpose of examining the accounts and books of the Collectors of Customs.
+The position of special treasury agent was created, and until 1860 submitted reports to the Department of Treasury, through the Collectors of Customs in the Customs District in which they were employed.